5 Steps to Take After Your Press Release Has Been Sent

 You must be ready at all times for this call!
 Blubbering or telling them to call later can only lead to bad things, including your press release getting lost in the mix.
 This may even affect future releases you send.
 Always be on guard to answer any questions with a smile, no matter how crazy they may sound at first.

-5. Start Work on Your Next One
+5. Start Work on Your Next Press Release

 The percentage chance your press release actually made it into the newspaper is often slim.
 Press releases flood the market.
 Instead of sitting around and waiting for that one to catch, start work on your next one.
 This keeps things moving instead of stagnating.
 Public relations is a constant, steady practice, and you must stay constant and steady, too!